cureos/shim/README.md

 Notes on commercial use
 -----------------------

-The *CSShim* assemblies are published under the General Public License, version 3.
+The *CSShim* assemblies are published under GNU Lesser General Public License, version 3.
-For those interested in using the *CSShim* assemblies without having to adhere to GPL, please contact the copyright holder at
+For those interested in using the *CSShim* assemblies without having to adhere to LGPL, please contact the copyright holder at

 licenses@cureos.com